c-neto/carlosneto.dev/blog/2024/2024-06-08-logstash-sniffing.md

 }
 ```

 When Logstash starts, it sends a request to the OpenSearch API endpoint `/_nodes/ingest:true` to retrieve the addresses of all Ingest Nodes.
-These addresses are dynamically added to and removed from the hosts list.
+These addresses are dynamically added and removed from the hosts list.
 Every `30` seconds, the node pool addresses are updated.
 The Load Balancer address `https://opensearch-load-balancer:9200` is used only to fetch the IP addresses.

 > <i class="fa-solid fa-circle-info"></i> You can specify other OpenSearch node types using the [sniffing_path](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-elasticsearch.html#plugins-outputs-elasticsearch-sniffing_path) parameter.
 For instance, to use [Data nodes](https://opensearch.org/docs/2.14/tuning-your-cluster/), set the parameter to `/_nodes/data:true`.